Hawks sweep Giants again to clinch fourth straight Japan Series title

 The only time the Hawks trailed in the series was after Hayato Sakamoto gave the Giants a 1-0 lead with an RBI double in the first inning of Game 4.
 Yanagita's blast in the bottom half wiped out that deficit.

+Kai then gave the club a little breathing room with his homer in the second.

+"We allowed them to score first for the first time in this series," Kudo said.
+"But those homers changed the mood on the bench and gave our players some momentum."

-The Hawks outscored the Giants 26-4 and were one out away from a combined no-hitter in Game 3.
-It was nearly as one-sided as the Chiba Lotte Marines’ famous 33-4 demolition of the Hanshin Tigers in 2005.
+The Hawks outscored the Giants 26-4 overall and were one out away from a combined no-hitter in Game 3.
+The Series was nearly as one-sided as the Chiba Lotte Marines' famous 33-4 demolition of the Hanshin Tigers in 2005.

+Ryoya Kurihara, who was 3-for-3 with a homer and four RBIs in Game 1 and 4-for-5 in Game 2, was named Japan Series MVP.

+"I didn't do well during the Climax Series, so I wanted to help our team in any way I could during the Japan Series, Kurihara said.

 SoftBank has dominated the postseason for the past decade.
 The Hawks have won their last 12 Japan Series games and their last 16 home games in the Japan Series.
 They're also currently on a 16-game postseason winning streak.